cheahengsoon/GlobalAINightsSept2019/README.md

 Part 2 - Using Azure Machine Learning service to cloud accelerate deep learning (clould.html)
 - Import the project from https://github.com/sethjuarez/pytorchintro
 - Create Machine Learning service workspace in Microsoft Azure Portal
-- Go to Azure Notebooks change the environments : Requirements, requirement.txt and Python 3.6
+- Go to Azure Notebooks and change the environments : Requirements, requirement.txt and Python 3.6
 - Click the cloud.ipynb
 - Go to Kernel > Change Kernel > Python 3.6
 - Download config.json file from Machine Learning Service Workspace and import to your Azure Notebooks.